ARTICLE I: HISTORY

 Section 2.
 Bylaws:

-The bylaws may be amended or repealed by a resolution passed at a membership meeting or by majority vote of the Board of Directors.
+The bylaws may be amended or repealed by a resolution passed at a membership meeting following prior notification of the membership or by majority vote of the Board of Directors.
 The members of the Corporation shall be informed at the next membership meeting of any amendment or repeal of bylaws by the Board of Directors, and any action so taken by the Board may be amended or repealed by a resolution passed at a membership meeting.